ameyer95/ameyer95.github.io/_pages/about.md

 My work specifically focuses on how **datasets** impact multiplicity: how different datasets may be equally well suited to a prediction task, yet yield models that behave differently in practice.
 My work uses techniques from *formal methods* and *machine learning* to computationally measure the impact that dataset multiplicity has on machine learning robustness.
 I am also branching out to using techniques from human-computer interaction to study gain a deeper understanding of how multiplicity in machine learning impacts fairness.

-I'm currently in my fourth year in the Computer Sciences PhD program at the University of Wisconsin - Madison.
+I'm currently in my fifth year in the Computer Sciences PhD program at the University of Wisconsin - Madison.
 I'm part of the [MadPL](https://madpl.cs.wisc.edu/) group and am co-advised by [Aws Albarghouthi](http://pages.cs.wisc.edu/~aws/) and [Loris D'Antoni](https://pages.cs.wisc.edu/~loris/).

 ## News
 * April 2024 - Passed my preliminary exam and became a PhD candidate!